steelecooke/3701ICT-A1/README.md

 - Expanding component views into other functions to make code more readable
 - Structs and classes
 - Basic Swift Unit Testing
+- Swift best practice is to use PascalCase for structs and lowerCamelCase for variables
+- Swift / iOS development code modularization

 ### What I've implemented